misskecupbung/Vikunja-k8s/README.md

 5. Deploy/upgrade chart.
 The plain Secret manifest is skipped when external secrets are enabled.

 CI validates rendered manifests with `helm template` + `kubeconform`.

+### Handling Database Password Securely

+The variable `db_password` has no default and is intentionally omitted from tfvars files.
+Supply it by one of these methods:
+1. Environment variable before terraform commands:
+	`export TF_VAR_db_password=$(gcloud secrets versions access latest --secret=vikunja-db-password)`
+2. GitHub Actions secret: add `TF_VAR_db_password` in repo secrets (only for dev/testing; prefer GSM + External Secrets in prod).
+3. Rotate by updating the secret and re-running `terraform apply` (will force user password update in Cloud SQL).
+4. For self-hosted Postgres, you can override Helm values using External Secrets so the password never appears in state (Cloud SQL user password still lands in state unless using a generated random + ignore_changes pattern—future enhancement).

 Makefile targets ease local workflows (`make init plan apply helm-template`).